8 Reasons Why India Is so Poor

-India holds the distinction of having the most number of poor of the world – a super poor nation!
-Consequently, South Asia has become the world’s biggest center of extreme poverty.
-On the World Bank’s extreme poverty line of 1.25 dollars a day, there are roughly 500 million extreme poor in South Asia, followed by 400 million in sub Saharan Africa.
-The chart below clearly shows the global poverty trends since 1981.
+Due to its very large population India holds the distinction of having the most number of poor of the world – a super poor nation!
+Consequently, South Asia has become the world’s biggest center of extreme poverty, followed by the sub-Saharan Africa.

-Given the multitude of languages, customs, cultures and “castes” in India, the reasons for poverty are also numerous and intertwined.
-Here an attempt is made to highlight 8 important reasons for high poverty in India.
+In this page, we will discuss major factors that led to deeply entrenched poverty in India.
+Given the multitude of languages, customs, cultures and castes in India, these factors are further intertwined.
+Here we highlight 8 important reasons for high poverty in India.
 However, one message is very clear: One has to look at poverty, beyond income.

 1. Social Inequality Leading to Exclusion and Marginalization